 During the 1950's Feldman was like a sponge, absorbing and experimenting with many modernist ideas.
 Returning from WWII a mature and thoughtful artist he evolved his painting ideas and this online viewing room gives a sampling of artwork documenting his artistic progression during the first decade of his career.
-There are over twenty paintings on exhibit at Bert Gallery ranging from Memory Paintings created in the 1940's to Expressionist works from the late 1950's, along with woodcuts and works on paper.
+There were over twenty paintings on exhibit at Bert Gallery ranging from Memory Paintings created in the 1940's to Expressionist works from the late 1950's, along with woodcuts and works on paper.

 MEMORY PAINTINGS 1948

 The “memory” was an idea I developed in the army, where you had to remember numerical data for combat.
 We were constantly practicing, and I continued when I returned home.
 I would stop at a window and look at it for 30 seconds, and then turn around and see how many objects I could remember.”
 Walter Feldman Interview, 2010

 “This is a memory portrait.
 I’m interested in developing the expansion of one’s memory.
 The painting was done after knowing and meeting the mother of Stuart Davis, the artist, for whom I have great respect.
 I had just come back from the army, and at that time I did not have a job but could get 52 weeks of unemployment pay at $20 a week.
 A buddy and I rented a studio in a big complex in Gloucester, Massachusetts, and a little old lady was there, too, making small sculptures.
 It turned out that she was Stuart Davis’s mother.
 Later on, I did a portrait of my oldest boy from memory."
 Walter Feldman Interview, 2010